 Introduction

 There is growing interest in a noncommunications EHF technology called alternatively “Terahertz Spectroscopy” or “Radiodetermination Systems for Industry Automation in Shielded Environments (RDI-S)” that fits the definition of a radiodetermination service and is generally used indoors.
-While many designs for this technology conflict with 5.340, the sharing guidelines and procedures of Resolution 731 (Rev.WRC-19) may be applicable if limits can be determined that protect vital passive services.
+While many designs for this technology conflict with the “(a)ll emissions are prohibited” provision of 5.340, the sharing guidelines and procedures of Resolution 731 (Rev.WRC-19) may be applicable if limits can be determined that protect vital passive services from harmful inerference.
 This document proposes characteristics for this use and a sharing approach that could be used to determine if it meets the requirements of Res.
 731.

 Proposal